noroot/deployver/README.md

 **paths** - object with two paths *local* for from and remote for *to*

 Thats all, it's damn simple.
+Don't forget to call Deployver.init() method to initialize remote directory strucutre.

 ### Usage